 Government appointments include: Special Assistant for Research and Analysis to the Chief of Naval Operations, consultant to the Oceanographer of the Navy, member of the Massachusetts Institute of Technology/Secretary of Defense study Group on Innovation, Technology, and the Future.
 He has also been editorial staff member of National Geographic, Editor of Sea Power.
 And staff reporter and feature writer for The Daily Press and The Times Herald.

-For 40 years Stephan has been studying the nature of consciousness, particularly that aspect independent of space and time.
-He is part of the small group that founded modern Remote Viewing research, and is the principal researcher studying the use of Remote Viewing in archaeology.
+For 40 years he has been studying the nature of consciousness, particularly that aspect independent of space and time.
+Schwartz is part of the small group that founded modern Remote Viewing research, and is the principal researcher studying the use of Remote Viewing in archaeology.
 Using Remote Viewing he discovered Cleopatra’s Palace, Marc Antony’s Timonium, ruins of the Lighthouse of Pharos, and sunken ships along the California coast, and in the Bahamas.
 He also uses remote viewing to examine the future.
-Since 1978, he has been getting people to remote view the year 2050, and out of that has come a complex trend analysis.
-His submarine experiment, Deep Quest, using Remote Viewing helped determine that nonlocal consciousness is not an electromagnetic phenomenon.
-Other areas of experimental study include research into creativity, meditation, and Therapeutic Intent/Healing.
+Since 1978, he has been getting people to remote view the year 2050, and out of that has come a complex trend analysis, so successful it has been extended to a second research project focused on the year 2060.